international employment law firm alliance L&E Global

 An employee who is the victim of violence, harassment or sexual harassment at work may claim compensation for the material and moral damage suffered, which, at the choice of the victim, consists of the actual damage suffered and to be proved by the victim, or a lump sum corresponding to the gross salary for three months.
 The flat-rate compensation is increased to six months’ gross salary in the event of discrimination, abuse of authority or serious offences.

 Second, complaint procedures can also refer to whistleblowing systems (see further).
-As of February 2023, Companies should install an internal reporting mechanism.
+Companies should install an internal reporting mechanism.
 Companies should draft a clear and accessible policy that outlines the procedure.
 This procedure must include a deadline of 7 days to confirm the receipt of the report and a second deadline of 3 months to give feedback to the reporter on the adequate follow-up given to the report.
 The identity of the reporter should remain confidential, and reports should be handled by an independent reporting manager (or team).
 The reports should relate to the context of the work, but for the rest, the scope of the Belgian whistleblowing system is broad.
 It also includes reports regarding “social fraud,” which can relate to almost all breaches of social law.
 The reporters can also opt to report externally to a competent authority, and under certain conditions, a public disclosure is allowed.

 Any questions